slegare2/KappaPathways/README.md

 ```

 KappaPathways requires KaSim [https://github.com/Kappa-Dev/KaSim] and KaFlow [https://github.com/jonathan-laurent/KaFlow].
-Graphviz [https://www.graphviz.org] and xdot [https://pypi.org/project/xdot] are also recommended to visualize the results.
+To visualize the results, Graphviz [https://www.graphviz.org] and xdot [https://pypi.org/project/xdot] are also recommended.

 An example usage is provided in script *run_kappapathways.py*.
 To try it, create a new working directory.